se21m024/DataScience/Exercise 2/se21m024_Stummer_ex2_Dim_Reduction.md

 ## General information

-The following 8 features were extracted from the data set.
-Categorical columns were converted to numbers and (elements with NaN values were dropped).
+The following 14 features were extracted from the data set.
+Categorical columns were converted to numbers and elements with NaN values were dropped.

 ![Big_Feature_Head_1](./Screenshots/Big_Feature_Head_1.png)